-- When possible, we encourage interns to schedule full days they can work with us rather than just having a couple hours here and there.
+- We prioritize interns who can schedule full business days with us rather than just having a couple hours here and there.
 This makes scheduling much easier and deepens the internship experience.

 - You must be at least 18 years old.

-- Be able to present at least one references from a current or former supervisor, teacher, or mentor.
+- Be able to present at least one reference from a current or former supervisor, teacher, or mentor.

 - Be willing to work with people of diverse cultures toward a common goal.